Office of Inspector General

 - RELATIONSHIPS: OIG staff shall maintain working relationships with other DPSCD staff, departments, and schools.
 In the course of performing their duties, OIG staff shall treat each other and others outside of the department with consideration, dignity, and respect.
 Furthermore, the OIG shall maintain active partnerships and liaisons with external law enforcement organizations that provide assistance in the performance of our mission.

-- EDUCATION & HARD WORK: OIG staff shall endeavor to make efficient use of their time through planning, organization, and hard work.
+- DEDICATION & HARD WORK: OIG staff shall endeavor to make efficient use of their time through planning, organization, and hard work.
 We shall always strive to remain focused and dedicated to our mission; and in so doing, strive to improve our knowledge, skills, and abilities of fraud investigation and auditing through training, continuing education and networking with peers in similar industries.

 - VALUE ADDED: The OIG will continue to aggressively pursue ongoing investigations and new allegations of waste, fraud, and abuse; as well as identify areas of vulnerability and potential asset and monetary loss to the District.
 Those found responsible for wrongdoing will be held accountable for their actions; and in so doing, DPSCD will earn back the public’s trust in our school system.